Racial hoax: Jesse Anderson

 In 1992, Jesse Anderson became infamous for stabbing his wife Barbara E. Anderson thirty-seven times while in the parking lot of a T.G.I.
 Friday's in Milwaukee.
 Anderson blamed two African-American men for attacking him and his wife, and even presented police with a Los Angeles Clippers basketball cap he claimed to have knocked off the head of one of the assailants.

 When details of the crime were made public, a university student told police Anderson had purchased the hat from him a few days earlier.
 According to employees at a military surplus store, the red-handled fishing knife which was used to murder Barbara was sold to Anderson only a few weeks earlier.
 Police stated that the store was the only one in Milwaukee that sold that type of knife.
 Anderson was shortly thereafter charged with murder, found guilty, and sentenced to life imprisonment.

 Susan Smith

 In October 1994, in South Carolina, Susan Smith drowned her sons by putting them in her car and letting it roll into John D. Long Lake.
 She called the police and stated that an armed black man had hijacked her car with her two sons inside.
 After an extensive manhunt, Smith confessed that she had killed her sons, and, in July 1995, was sentenced to life imprisonment.

-Sef Gonzales

-In 2001, after killing his family, Sef Gonzales disposed of the murder weapons and the clothing and the size 7 running shoes he was wearing at the time of the murders.
-He showered, changed clothes, and spray painted the words "Fuck off Asians" on a wall in the house in an attempt to fool investigating police into believing that his family had been the victims of a hate crime.
-News stories in Australia and the Philippines at the time reported police were still establishing a motive for the killings and focused mostly on slain Teddy Gonzales's past business dealings.